-Word Origin and History for underground railroad
+Cultural definitions for underground railroad

 A network of houses and other places that abolitionists used to help slaves escape to freedom in the northern states or in Canada before the Civil War.
 The escaped slaves traveled from one “station” of the railroad to the next under cover of night.
 Harriet Tubman was the most prominent “conductor” on the Underground Railroad.